mapucat/commaid/README.md

 commaid exec [options] -c <command> [-- <args>]

 Options
-    -s --stop-on-error  stop process on installation error -p --projects [projects...]', 'List of projects to be affected (default: all)
+    -s --stop-on-error           Stop process on installation error -p --projects [projects...]
+List of projects to be affected (default: all)
 ```

 - Exec a command on ALL projects.